mouseless/baked/docs/layers/http-server.md

 ### `IEndpointRouteBuilder`

-This target is provided in `Build` phase right after `IApplicationBuilder`.
+This target is provided in `Build` phase right after `IMiddlewareCollection`.
 To configure it in a feature;

 ```csharp